hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

       TRUST_DOMAIN:                  cluster.local```
 ````

-It should be noted that, in order to avoid collecting ALS logs for the Skupper deployments, e.g., *skupper-router* & *skupper-service-controller* deployed to the same namespace that are used for multicloud communication and hybrid application deployment, we can add the annotation *sidecar.istio.io/inject: false* to those _Skupper_ deployments.
+It should be noted that, in order to avoid collecting ALS logs for the Skupper deployments (e.g., *skupper-router* & *skupper-service-controller* deployed to the same namespace that are used for multicloud communication and hybrid application deployment), we can add the annotation *sidecar.istio.io/inject: false* to those _Skupper_ deployments.
 After restart deployments, the _Skupper_ deployments will not inject the *istio-proxy* to their pods.

 #### 3 Monitor Online Boutique application

-After follow up all the steps, the Online Boutique application metrics will be showing up from Apache SkyWalking UI, under *Service Mesh* tab:
+After following these steps, the Online Boutique application metrics will be visible from the Apache SkyWalking UI, under the *Service Mesh* tab:

 ![](/img/sw-app-svc.png)